enleak/enleak.github.io/TryHackMe/Anonymous.md

 ## Enumerating FTP Service

 - **First thing we notice is that theres an anonymous login for the ftp service allowed.
-So we jump straight into that and use;**
+So we jump straight into that and use anonymous:anonymous as the credentials;**

 <img src="images/ftp.png">